 - Forecasting demand in a changing market.

-Graduates can expect to be employed many different manufacturing and service companies, including providers of third party logistics, aerospace and electrical/electronic products and technology-based firms.
+SCLM graduates have a huge spectrum of companies and positions they can work in, including providers of third party logistics, aerospace and electrical/electronic products and technology-based firms.

 Admissions Office, email@example.com, +44 (0)24 7652 3691